gears1763-2/RoadToZero/README.md

 integrating renewable energy production and storage assets into an isolated microgrid (in this case, a remote island settlement), and then managing their operations over the long term.
 The goal is to grow your settlement while also achieving and maintaining zero emissions energy dispatch.
-That said, the only way to win is to grow your settlement to a population of at least 1,000 **and** achieve at least 12 *consecutive* months of zero emissions.
+That said, the only way to win is to achieve a population of at least 1,000 **and** achieve at least 12 *consecutive* months of zero emissions.
 But take care!
 If you fail to meet energy demand at any time **or** you run out of credits **or** you generate too many emissions, you immediately lose.
 Good luck!

 --------